 A lot of time and effort – and great concern for each and every human person we serve.
 Each water project is unique, but here are some factors to consider:

 Construction and Equipment.
-The bulk of funds cover construction costs (like drilling) and equipment costs (like piping, pumps, etc…) Often fuel and well casings are the largest single expenses in a given project.
+The bulk of funds cover construction costs (like drilling or excavating), equipment costs (like pumps, tools, etc…) and costs related to water trucking and the exploration and engineering of water access points.

 Sanitation Training.
 Part hardware and part software.
-In addition to investing time and equipment into latrines, hand washing stations and school bathrooms, DIGDEEP gives local communities the training they need to ensure that their water source will stay clean and protected for generations.
+In addition to investing time and equipment into bathrooms, hand washing stations and other sanitation measures, DIGDEEP gives local communities the training they need to ensure that their water source will stay clean and protected for generations.

 Hygiene Training.
 Access to water can cut disease rates by about 20%.
 When combined with adequate sanitation facilities and basic hygiene education, however, that number can more than double.
 Hygiene is about avoiding disease by changing behavior – including body cleanliness, hand washing, and food cleaning / storage.

 Information Collection and Reporting.
-Whether the data is coming from partner staff, DIGDEEP or independent photographers and journalists, this covers the time and equipment used to report on a water project to its supporters.
+Whether the data is coming from partners, DIGDEEP staff or independent photographers, videographers and journalists, this covers the time and equipment used to report on a water project to its supporters and the public.

 Monitoring and Maintenance.
 Covers the cost of equipping a community to care for their own water source.
-Some funds are used to visit project sites or assist communities with repairs that they are unable to cover themselves.
+Generally, long-term maintenance costs are borne by the local community, but occasionally some funds are used to re-visit project sites or assist communities with repairs that they are unable to cover themselves.